-Wake Tech’s plumbing program provides students with the basics of installing and repairing plumbing systems – water pipes and drains – in residential and commercial buildings.
-Plumbers work inside and outside and must be able to relate to clients/customers.
+The Plumbing Technology program provides students with the basics of installing and repairing plumbing systems – water pipes and drains – in residential and commercial buildings.
+Plumbers work inside and outside and must be able to relate to customers.
 They must also be creative, able to think through problems and recognize that every job is unique.

-Students will acquire skills in soldering, blueprint reading, codes, layout of systems, and assembly of all types of piping – including cast iron, pipe sketching, and threading pipes.
-Students must also have had an introduction to water heaters, water pumps, water treatment, septic tanks, community water, fixtures, faucets, valves, and other appliances.
-The one-year diploma program is recommended.
+Students will acquire skills in soldering, blueprint reading, codes, layout of systems and assembly of all types of piping – including cast iron – pipe sketching and threading pipes.
+Students must also have had an introduction to water heaters, water pumps, water treatment, septic tanks, community water, fixtures, faucets, valves and other appliances.

-A wide variety of plumbing jobs are available, in residential, commercial, and specialized plumbing.
-Residential plumbing is usually categorized into repair plumbing (all kinds) and rough-in plumbing for residential facilities.
+A variety of plumbing jobs are available in residential, commercial and specialized plumbing.
+Residential plumbing is usually categorized into repair plumbing and rough-in plumbing for residential facilities.
 Commercial plumbing includes large apartments and industrial buildings rough-in on slab.
-Specialized plumbing systems are those installed in restaurants, schools, gas stations, food processing buildings, etc. High-pressure plumbing, such as carwash equipment, also offers job opportunities, and jobs are also available in state and local government.
+Specialized plumbing systems are those installed in restaurants, schools, gas stations, food processing buildings, etc. High-pressure plumbing, such as car wash equipment, also offers job opportunities, and jobs are also available in state and local government.

-Plumbers are in great demand, especially in the Research Triangle, due to the area's growth.
+Plumbers are in great demand, especially in the Triangle, due to the area's growth.
 Plumbing is a major construction trade and a demanding field.
-It provides hands-on work for innovative thinkers along with the opportunity to have pride in specialized skills and earn a good income.
-Graduates usually start at $12 an hour; within five years they can reach $20 an hour.
+It provides hands-on work for innovative thinkers, along with the opportunity to have pride in specialized skills and earn a good income.
+Graduates usually start at $12 an hour; within five years, they can reach $20 an hour.
 Some get licensed within two years, after which wages may continue to increase.
-Graduates can earn $20,000-$22,000 in the beginning.
+Graduates can earn $20,000 to $22,000 in the beginning.
 Those who earn a license within two years may see their income continue to rise.

-Almost all plumbing/pipe companies in the Research Triangle area have hired Wake Tech graduates, including J & L Plumbing, Noland Company, Southern Piping Company, American Plumbing, Rural Plumbing, Raleigh Community Hospital, Stevens Plumbing, University of North Carolina, NC State Government, City of Raleigh, Roto-Rooter, Evans Plumbing, Johnson Controls, and many more.
+Almost all plumbing/pipe companies in the Triangle area have hired Wake Tech graduates, including J & L Plumbing, Noland Company, Southern Piping Company, American Plumbing, Rural Plumbing, Duke Raleigh Hospital, Stevens Plumbing, the University of North Carolina, state government, the City of Raleigh, Roto-Rooter, Evans Plumbing, Johnson Controls and many more.